IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Goodwill

-Goodwill acquired in business combinations for each of the Company’s operating segments and certain other CGUs and GCGUs retrospectively adjusted for the change in segmentation is as follows:
+Goodwill acquired in business combinations for each of the Company’s operating segments and certain other CGUs and GCGUs is as follows:

 Intangible assets are recognized only when it is probable that the expected future economic benefits attributable to the assets will accrue to the Company and the cost can be reliably measured.
 Intangible assets acquired separately by ArcelorMittal are initially recorded at cost and those acquired in a business combination are initially recorded at fair value at the date of the business combination.
 These primarily include customer relationships and trade marks as well as emission rights, and the cost of technology and licenses purchased from third parties and operating authorizations granted by governments or other public bodies (concessions).
 Intangible assets are amortized on a straight-line basis over their estimated economic useful lives, which typically do not exceed five years.
 Amortization is included in the consolidated statements of operations as part of cost of sales.